COVID-19 News & Temporary Operational Changes

-- Please wash your hands before and after use using the hand washing station by the stable, and respect social distancing guidelines.
+- Please wash your hands before and after use using the hand washing station by the stable, or at the sanitising station at the entrance to the playground, and respect social distancing guidelines.

 - Please only one family at a time inside the guest laundry.

-- There will be sanitising wipes inside for use on the machines.
+- There are sanitising wipes inside for use on the machines.